c3g/genpipes_in_a_container/README.md

 needs to be built.
 The second time, it should be instantaneous.

 ### Trouble shooting
-To be able to run the docker container with the host uid, fuse need to be accessible to non root user.
+To be able to run the docker container, fuse needs to be accessible to non root user.

 This is good
 ```
 $ ls -l  /dev/fuse